stephenprager92/bethlehem-neighborhood-map/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-While I am the primary content creator of this project and was responsible for developing the contents of this repository beyond an initial [Create React App](https://github.com/facebookincubator/create-react-app) build, there are several locations within my JS where I credit code ideas or methodology to other sources (e.g. StackOverflow answers).
+While I am the primary content creator of this project and was responsible for developing the contents of this repository beyond an initial [Create React App](https://github.com/facebookincubator/create-react-app) build, there are several locations within my JS where I credit code ideas or methodology to other sources (e.g. StackOverflow).

 ## Contributing